Water Permits Division

 Navigate to Sewage Sludge and Biosolids Page for more information on the program

-Regulations and Delgation
+Regulations and Delegation

 The LDEQ Water Permits Division issues LPDES permits, water quality certifications, and biosolids/sewage sludge permits and transporter registrations in accordance with the rules and regulations set forth in Title 33, Parts I and IX of the Louisiana Administrative Code (LAC).